jack-avery/gpbl-bot/README.md

 # How to Use ✍️

-This bot is currently hosted by me for the **Ghetto Poetry Battle League** Discord server, and the `songs` folder contains the songs for the server.
+This bot is currently hosted by me for the **Ghetto Poetry Battle League** Discord server.

 ***Alternatively, to host it yourself...***
 1. Download the Source Code.
 Click on **Code** and **Download ZIP**.